Sh-31/Relational-Group-Activity-Recognition/README.md

 - **RCRG-2R-21C:** The first layer has 2 cliques, one per team.
 The second layer is all-pairs relations (1C).

-Notes:
-- `Temporal`: postfix is used to indicate model work with a sequence of frames, not a frame.
-- `-conc` postfix is used to indicate concatenation pooling instead of max-pooling.
-- The original paper did not clearly specify where the LSTM unit should be integrated into the model.
-  To explore this, I implemented three possible variants:
-  - `V1`: LSTM **before** the relational layer → allows the relational layer to learn richer spatio-temporal features.
-  - `V2`: LSTM **after** the relational layer → enhances the relational features with temporal modeling.
-  - `V3`: LSTMs **both before and after** the relational layer → combines the strengths of V1 and V2.

 ##### Performance comparison

 ###### Original Paper Baselines Score